School-of-IoT/healthconnect-server/README.md

 `POST` - `/patient/signup`
 ```
-Description: To create new patient - Using schema model, add new entry on mongoDB
+Description: To create new patient - Using user and pass is required.
 Request: JSON Body with Patient Information
 Response: Patient Created
 ```